8 Tips for Moving to Another State

 Instead of basing your decision entirely on the city’s marketing, rely more heavily on your own network.
 Reach out to your personal connections on Facebook and professional ones on LinkedIn.
 Start spreading your idea of where you might move to your networks, and chances are they’ll connect you to someone who can give you the straight skinny.
 Networks can also be your best source for finding the best moving company, Realtor and dentist in your new city.

 If you decide to DIY your move, follow these 14 tips for moving furniture.

 When you move, there are lots of things to think about beyond what you’re packing and where you’ll be living.
 To begin with, your driver’s license and auto registration need to be updated shortly after you move.
 (Motorcyclists need to do the same.)

 Check out this list from The Zebra to figure out where you can change them, what documentation is needed, and when the changes need to be made by.
 This differs from state to state and could be as short as 10 days, so be sure you’re in the know.
-Here’s how to budget your move like a pro with this master list.

 Also, inform your auto insurance company of the move.
 Your rates may change and you’ll need proof of insurance to get the new registration for your car.

 Are you a pet owner?
 If so, be sure you’re following the certification requirements for moving your pet to a new state.

 If your job requires certification or licensure, investigate what it takes to transfer to a new state.
 And if you hire movers, be sure that they can legally cart your belongings to a different state by checking if they’re registered with the U.S. Department of Transportation.
 P.S.
 Here’s how much you should tip your movers.

 It’s a lot to figure out.
 Trust us: Getting it out of the way early will save you hassle down the road.